Let’s travel together.

 The Pilot

 There was a string of fatal air crashes in the first six years of the RAAF’s existence.
 Francis Ewen was the 17th pilot to die in one of the old British war planes gifted to Australia for services rendered in the Great War.
 These old planes, 128 in total, were the foundation of Australia’s third military arm.
-However, after the Ewen crash, people started thinking that our Air Force must be jinxed.
-The headlines were a public relations nightmare for the RAAF, more so when it was described in one newspaper as a ‘Suicide Club’.
+People started thinking the RAAF must be jinxed after the Ewen crash.
+Newspaper headlines were a public relations nightmare for the RAAF, especially one describing the RAAF as a ‘Suicide Club’.

 F.O Francis Ewen’s wrecked plane after the crash in Canberra on 9 May 1927.
 Source: The Newcastle Sun 11 May 1927, p1